Insulate Britain: Protesters block roads leading to M25

 Insulate Britain protesters have blocked majors roads connecting to the M25 despite a new court injunction.

-Demonstrators from the environmental group obstructed the A40, which connects with the M40 and M25, in west London during rush hour on Wednesday.
+Demonstrators from the environmental group obstructed the A40, which connects with the M40 and M25, in Awest London during rush hour on Wednesday.

 Kent Police arrested 14 protesters blocking the A206 at Crossways Boulevard in Dartford.
 Traffic is flowing on the road in both directions.